huggingface/datablations/README.md

 1. Clone the `babi` branch of the evaluation harness: `git clone -b babi https://github.com/Muennighoff/lm-evaluation-harness.git` (Note that this branch is not compatible with the `addtasks` branch for generative tasks as it stems from `EleutherAI/lm-evaluation-harness`, while `addtasks` is based on `bigscience/lm-evaluation-harness`)
 2. Setup an environment with `cd lm-evaluation-harness; pip install -e ".[dev]"`
-3. Make sure your checkpoint path is a transformers checkpoint with tokenizer files
+3. Make sure your checkpoint path is a transformers checkpoint with tokenizer files (If you trained a gpt2 model like all models in this work, it's just the files from here: https://huggingface.co/gpt2)
 4. Run `sbatch utils/eval_babi.sh`  modifying the necessary variables in the script first

 ## Plots & Tables